fullmoonissue/tas-scaffolding/README.md

 by `make install`) but to avoid cross OS library preloading problem, the core file of the mediator, `mediator.lua`, is copied at the root of your TAS (during the scaffolding).

-The overlay which display the current frame is already created and displayed by default.
+The overlays which display the current frame and the tas infos are already created and displayed by default.

+Be aware that client.screenwidth() and client.screenheight() are not initially used to set the coordonates but a `gridValues` variable is used instead.

 #### Archive bk2